 - Carry traveler’s checks as opposed to cash

 - Consider extra security systems(alarms, sensor lights, better locks, etc.)

 - Always keep your RV inspected and maintained

 - Get a cell booster to ensure you always have phone service

 - Keep the gas tanks full

 These are just some of the basic things RV owners can do to keep themselves and their loved ones safe.
-Whether you’re taking long trips and camping full time, or shorter family trips, every little bit of security will help.
+Some will cost a few bucks, but whether you’re taking long trips and camping full time, or shorter family trips, every little bit of security will help.

-The more prepared you are, the less likely you are of being a target.
+Make simple precautions part of your every day RV lifestyle.
+The more prepared you are, the less likely you are of being a sad story.

 RV Camping Shouldn’t be Dangerous — But You Should Be Cautious